My Family History

 Though there were plenty of jobs in Dad's line of work, he wanted to be his own boss.
 Unfortunately, he had no head for business and didn't charge enough for his work.
 He couldn't afford to buy his materials in bulk, and had no choice but to pay the more expensive retail prices for them.

-Dad still lived at home with his parents and his younger sister Alice, in Holliday Road, Handsworth.
+Dad still lived at home in Holliday Road, Handsworth with his parents and his younger sister Alice.
 His father (my grandpa) worked as a self-employed porter at New Street L.M.S. railway station, and his mother (my grandma) worked at home, so there was little money in the family.

-Below left: Frank Ball (my Grandpa) working as a porter on New Street L.M.S.
-Railway station in Birmingham in the 1920s.
+Above: Grandpa Ball working as a porter at New Street Station, Birmingham in the 1920s.

 By 1939, with the Second World War imminent, Dad was supplementing his income by helping out part time at The Scout Shop in Dale End.
 In April of that year, Mom (36) and Dad (now 42) got married, and in June 1940 their first baby (me!!) was born.
 Realising the income from his business would not be enough to support his wife and family, Dad abandoned the commercial art business and started full time work as a clerk in Joseph Lucas Ltd's Great King Street factory.
 Lucas's were manufacturing aircraft instruments as part of the war effort.